Jebil National Park

-Jebil is a national park in Tunisia situated within the Sahara desert.
+Jebil is a national park in Tunisia situated within the Grand Erg Oriental in the Sahara desert.
 Covering an area of 150,000 hectares, it is the country's second-largest national park, after Senghar-Jebbes National Park.
 Though large, it is relatively new having been designated a national park in 1994 (unofficially since 1984).
 Until Senghar-Jebbes was declared, Jebil was the only national park within the Sahara desert proper.

+Grand Erg Oriental: The park is located in the upper right part of the erg.

 Description

 Jebil National Park is located 80 km south of Douz.
 Its vegetation includes desert shrubs like Retama raetam, which are common in regions inhabited by gazelle, hare and horn viper.
 It also includes flowering grasses of the Calligonum family (Calligonum arich and Calligonum azel), as well as Arthrophytum schmittianum, Aristida pungens and the daisy flowering plant Rhanterium suavolens'.

 The park has guarded shelters for tourists who frequent the area (guards are stationed throughout the park).
 Research also takes place in the park, since the site is home to a number of prehistoric artifacts which are studied to learn about the different stages of human history from the Holocene up to World War II.
-The park covers nearly the entire Grand Erg Oriental within Tunisia.

 In the western portion, there are 'gigantic boulders' which were formed through weathering of plutonic rocks.